-New Zealand’s subantarctic islands consist of five isolated island groups scattered in a 700-km-wide semi-circle to the south and east of the South Island.
+New Zealand’s subantarctic islands consist of five isolated island groups scattered in a 700-kilometre-wide semi-circle to the south and east of the South Island.
 The five groups are:

-A sixth island, Macquarie, further south and west, and ecologically similar, is part of Australia, although it is actually closer to New Zealand and New Zealand tried to acquire it in 1890.
+A sixth island, Macquarie, further south and west, and ecologically similar, is part of Australia, although it is actually closer to New Zealand, which tried to acquire it in 1890.
 The other five island groups have been part of New Zealand territory since 1863.
 Their links have always been closest with Southland.

 Climate is the main reason for both the islands’ inhospitality to people and their rich natural environment.
 Lying in the roaring forties and furious fifties, remote from any land mass, they face a barrage of fronts coming in from the west.
 The climate is wet, cold, windy and very cloudy.

 Thomas Musgrave, shipwrecked on Auckland Island in 1865, described ‘incessant gales, constant hail, snow and pelting rain’.1 Ron Balham, a meteorologist stationed on the Auckland Islands in the 1940s, concluded, ‘It was a shocking climate – after all it was overcast 95 percent of the time, the wind velocity was frequently force 6 on the scale, and the cloud cover about 95 percent, the humidity about 95 percent’.2 Little wonder that people chose not to live there.

 On Campbell Island there are winds of over 63 km per hour on 280 days a year.
 Its 660 annual hours of sunshine are less than a third of that in Christchurch or Wellington.
 On average there are less than 12 hours of sunshine in June – and in June 1970 only 1.5 hours were recorded.